Are botched C-sections a problem in our modern medical industry?

 There are times when a C-section is absolutely necessary and is the only option for saving lives.
 Medical staff are highly trained and should understand which instances warrant an emergency surgery.
 Red flags include fetal distress, an irregular heartbeat, a tangled umbilical cord, and dangerous bleeding among other scary situations.

-In some cases, C-sections are even scheduled in advance.
+In some cases, they schedule C-sections in advance.
 If the mother has certain health conditions such as diabetes or hypertension it may be safer to deliver the baby via C-section.
 Here’s a few more instances where a C-section may be the safest option:

 Whether a C-section is a last minute decision or scheduled ahead of time, your doctor is ultimately responsible for making the right choices and explaining things to you.
 Failing to act quickly can result in harmful injuries and in the very worst scenario, death.